thenfour/digifujam/readme.md

 https://7jam.io/

 Online jam space for digital fusion musicians.
 Users connect with their MIDI instruments and everyone can play music together remotely, simulating a physical jam session.
-Thanks https://www.openode.io/ for hosting.

 Some notes: